-- ➤ Our process is applied in three stages, including detection, discrimination, and analysis. - O Our process is applied in three stages, consisting of detection, discrimination, and analysis. - O Our process is applied in the three stages of detection, discrimination, and analysis.
+- × Our process is applied in three stages, detection. discrimination. includina and analysis. - O Our process is applied in three stages, consisting of detection, discrimination, and analysis. - O Our process is applied in the three stages of detection, discrimination, and analysis.